Cutpoints of non-homogeneous random walks: Proof of Theorem : Infinitely many cutpoints

 \begin{proof}[Proof of Proposition~\ref{prop:exp-infinite}.]
-Similarly to the corresponding part of the proof of Theorem~\ref{thm:infcp}, the number of disjoint $(h,k)$ cut intervals in $[0,x]$ is bounded below by the quantity in~\eqref{eq:cutpoints-lower-bound}, and a similar argument to that for the lower bound in~\eqref{eq:prAx-lower-bound}, but now using~\eqref{eq:calp4}, shows that
+Similarly to the corresponding part of the proof of Theorem~\ref{thm:infcp}, the expected number of disjoint $(h,k)$ cut intervals in $[0,x]$ is bounded below by~\eqref{eq:cutpoints-lower-bound}, and a similar argument to that for the lower bound in~\eqref{eq:prAx-lower-bound}, but now using~\eqref{eq:calp4}, shows

 for some $c_1 >0$ and all $x$ sufficiently large. \end{proof}